Guidance

 Please note, Procurators Fiscal and Coroners do not have jurisdiction in another country, nor do they seek to apportion blame to a named individual.

-You can find more information on Coroners and the Procurator Fiscal in the Foreign, Commonwealth & Development Office guide on death abroad
+You can find more information on Coroners and the Procurator Fiscal in the FCDO guide on death abroad

-If the individual cannot afford a private lawyer, the prosecutor should appoint a public defender, but the quality varies and they usually only speak Spanish.
+If the individual (next of kin, family, relatives) cannot afford a private lawyer, Prosecutor leading the death circumstances should appoint a public defender, but the quality varies and they usually only speak Spanish.
+The quality and response from the public defendant vary and they usually only speak Spanish.
 There are some non-governmental organisations (NGOs) in Colombia with lawyers who are prepared to work for free.

 We can give you the following list of local English-speaking lawyers available here.